deanturpin/githooks/readme.md

-Clone and then add to your global git config.
+Clone this repo and then add hook path to your global git config.

 ```bash
 cd githooks